BrightCubes/terraform-azure-workshop/module-3/README.md

 ## Level 1: Use functions and expressions to dynamically generate resources/properties

 While Terraform is not technically a programming language, there are several built-in functions you can use to generate dynamically generate properties or resources.
 These functions allow string manipulation, collections, logical functions and much more.
 Read more about them [here](https://www.terraform.io/language/functions).
-You have already worked with a few functions in the previous modules, such as the `regex` function to validate variable values or the `formatdate` function to generate a specific timestamp format.
+You have already worked with a few functions in the previous modules, such as the `regex` function to validate variable values.
 We will work with some common functions in the upcoming excercises.

 > Let's start simple.
 Use a string manipulation feature to remove the dashes ('-') from `local.rootname` to generate `local.trimmed_rootname`.